jusanz/nodered-parser/README.md

 # Node-RED Parser

-It is a tool to organize nodes that make up Node-RED.
+This is a tool to organize nodes that make up Node-RED.
 The backend runs on Go.

 ## Experimantal Project